docsifyjs/docsify/docs/helpers.md

 ```

 ## Cross-Origin link

-Only when you set the `routerMode: 'history'` and `externalLinkTarget: '_self'` , you need add this configuration for those Cross-Origin links
+Only when you set the `routerMode: 'history'` and `externalLinkTarget: '_self'`, you need add this configuration for those Cross-Origin links.

 ```md
 [example.com](https://example.com/ ':crossorgin')
 ```